ICNHodler/IIPs/IIPS/iip-2.md

 ### 2. Charting and Comparison Tools
 On the 'Compare' tab on the ICONOMI platform, it is possible to compare any two DAAs with each other.
 It is not however possible to compare a DAA with an individual Digital Asset, such as Bitcoin or Ethereum.
-It may be an effective tool both for existing and prospective users to be able to easily access this information.
+It may be an effective tool both for existing and prospective users to easily access this information.
 Additionally, as this page is available without being logged into the platform, it would aid in creating a compelling pitch to new investors.

+If a DAA is consistently outperforming BTC/ETH over time, that should be shouted from the rooftops and used to explain the value and importance of diversification.
+If a DAA is consistently under-performing the market, then both potential investors and the DAA manager should be aware of that.
+Several DAA managers specifically say that their goal is to outperform the market - but right now neither they nor the community have an easy way of measuring performance and seeing whether they're achieving that goal or not.

 *This IIP proposes that the additional functionality of comparing DAAs to BTC and ETH will be a valuable feature for the platform and for its users.*

-### 3. Annual Report
-A periodic investor report is generally provided in the traditional fund management world, often annually or biannually.
-Adding a similar feature to ICONOMI would allow for easier user record/book-keeping.
-However, if the features from 1. and 2. are implemented onto the platform, such a report would have minimal additional utility.

 ## Research
 <!--Showing test cases, examples or research of how and why the idea has worked before (in other projects or other walks of life) will help strengthen the case for the IIP.-->
-There is extensive precedent of annual investment performance reporting.
-Additionally, an industry-standard framework is available at [the CFA Institute's GIPS site](https://www.gipsstandards.org/Pages/index.aspx).
-Compliance with this will entrench ICONOMI's commitment to high standards.
+Having consulted with other members in the ICONOMI rocket.chat, there is general community support for these suggestions to be implemented on the ICONOMI platform.